rjtanner/sciserver_cookbooks/xmm/analysis-xmm-dealing-with-pile-up.md

 - **Description:** Introduction on how to deal with pile-up from a bright source.
 - **Level:** Intermediate
 - **Data:** XMM observation of Algol (obsid=0112880701)
-- **Requirements:** Must be run using the `HEASARCv6.35` image.
+- **Requirements:** Must be run using the `HEASARCv6.35` (or higher) image, along with pySAS version 2.0.
 Run in the <tt>(xmmsas)</tt> conda environment on Sciserver.
 You should see <tt>(xmmsas)</tt> at the top right of the notebook.
 If not, click there and select <tt>(xmmsas)</tt>.
 - **Credit:** Ryan Tanner (March 2025)
 - **Support:** <a href="https://heasarc.gsfc.nasa.gov/docs/xmm/xmm_helpdesk.html">XMM Newton GOF Helpdesk</a>
-- **Last verified to run:** 26 March 2025, for SAS v22.1 and pySAS v1.4.8
+- **Last verified to run:** 21 July 2025, for SAS v22.1 and pySAS v2.0

 <hr style="border: 2px solid #fadbac" />

-## Introduction
+## 1. Introduction
-This tutorial is a supplement to the introductory notebooks on extracting a source in from EPIC data (XMM-Newton ABC Guide, Chapter 6, [Part 1](./analysis-xmm-ABC-guide-ch6-p1.ipynb) and [Part 2](./analysis-xmm-ABC-guide-ch6-p2.ipynb)).
+This tutorial is a supplement to the introductory notebooks on extracting a source in from EPIC data (XMM-Newton ABC Guide, Chapter 7, [Part 1](./analysis-xmm-ABC-guide-ch6-p1.md) and [Part 2](./analysis-xmm-ABC-guide-ch6-p2.md)).
 This notebook assumes you are at least minimally familiar with pySAS on SciServer (see the [Long pySAS Introduction](./analysis-xmm-long-intro.md "Long pySAS Intro")) and that you have previously worked through the two introductory notebooks.
 This tutorial is partially based on the SAS thread [How to evaluate and test pile-up in an EPIC source](https://www.cosmos.esa.int/web/xmm-newton/sas-thread-epatplot).

 We will be using a bright x-ray source (the star Algol) to demonstrate the pile-up effect.
 We will not be filtering the data, as demonstrated in previous notebooks, but will be using the unfiltered event list.
 Normally you should filter your data first and produce a Good Time Interval (GTI) file.